mhtbtanvir/RESTful-API-/README.md

 # Student and Program Management API

-This is a RESTful API built using Flask that allows you to manage students, their courses, and academic programs.
+This is a **RESTful API** built using **Flask** that allows you to manage students, their courses, and academic programs.
 The API provides endpoints for CRUD operations on students and programs, as well as functionality to check if a student has completed the requirements for a specific program.

+---

 ## Features

 - **Student Management**:
   - Add, update, retrieve, and delete student records.
   - Validate student information, including `personnummer` and course IDs.

 - **Program Management**:
   - Retrieve program details and their required courses.

 - **Completion Check**:
   - Verify if a student has completed all the required courses for a specific program.

+---

 ## Endpoints